34 crew have virus on cruise ship docked for repairs in Japan - France 24

 "We hope that they will be able to go home in full health as soon as possible.
 We are asking the national government for help."

-Nakamura said those infected and other crew members remain on the ship, adding that the ship's operator has told local officials that crew members are self-isolating.
+Nakamura said those infected and other crew members remain on the vessel, adding that its Italian operator has told local officials that crew members are self-isolating.

+But at least 130 are on duty to maintain the ship's basic functions, Nagasaki officials added.

 Japanese officials have not yet been on board, with testing carried out by medical personnel among the ship's crew using kits supplied by local medical facilities.

-Japanese officials said they needed more time to draw up a detailed plan and gather enough trained personnel and more equipment before boarding the ship.

-Nagasaki officials said no one on board the ship was believed to be in serious condition so far.
+Nagasaki officials said no one on board the Costa Atlantica was believed to be in serious condition so far.

-The exact number of people on the ship was not immediately clear, though initial reports said 623 crew of various nationalities had been on board.

-Some are believed to have moved around inside Nagasaki city in recent weeks.
+Some are believed to have moved around inside Nagasaki city in recent weeks, including those returned home and new crews joining the ship.

-Further testing among other crew members was expected to be carried out.

 "We have not yet decided exactly how many and how we will administer PCR tests (to detect the infections)," said Katsumi Nakata, chief of the regional government's health and welfare department.

 "We have to be careful and do it gradually.
-We have to be fully protected (to take samples from crew members) when we have so many people," he added.
+We have to be fully protected (to take samples from crew members) when we have so many people."

-The prospect of a cluster of infections on the ship comes months after Japan dealt with a massive outbreak aboard the Diamond Princess, a cruise ship that docked in the city of Yokohama after a former passenger tested positive for the virus.

-Japanese officials opted to carry out a much-criticised onboard quarantine that they argued would limit infections, but more than 700 people ultimately contracted the virus and 13 people died.
+Local officials, citing limited resources, said they may seek help from neighbouring regions if many crew members become severely ill and require hospitalisation.

+Motoi Suzuki of Japan's National Institute of Infectious Diseases said it was "unrealistic" to test the entire crew at once and called for calm.

 Overall, Japan has seen a relatively small outbreak compared to parts of Europe or the United States, with around 11,500 infections and 277 deaths recorded so far.